-Linsay's a compulsive reader -- she OCD-ishly feels compelled to read every bit of text she sees -- and she hates reading boring product descriptions!
-To remedy this, Linsay loves to write entertaining, humorous descriptions that grab the customer's attention -- and get them to click and buy.
+Linsay's a compulsive reader -- she OCD-ishly feels compelled to read every bit of text she sees -- but she absolutely hates commercials and and she really hates reading boring product descriptions!
+To remedy this, Linsay loves to write entertaining descriptions that grab the customer's attention -- and get them to click and buy.
+She's created descriptions for a range of sites, such as Sears, Claires, Big Sky Country, DISH TV, Vanns, Lilian Vernon, Road Runner Sports and Dardanos.

 As you would expect from a work-at-home mom living in Phoenix, Linsay is a paragon of high style - namely, styles found on Target's 75%-off rack.
 Seriously, Linsay looks both fierce and fabulous when taking her her kids to school and playdates at the park.
 She puts this razor-sharp fashion sense (most of which has been gleaned from watching every episode of PROJECT RUNWAY, ever) to work in her articles.
 Make it work!

-Linsay has written finance articles for the Motley Fool website.
+Linsay has written finance articles for the Motley Fool website and created blog posts, articles and web pages for a number of investment companies.
 Topics range from the stock market to budgeting, definition of economic terms to investing, the role of the Federal Reserve to the different types of interest rates.
 Seriously, there's just no way to make this stuff funny, so there you go.
+Doesn't get much more exciting than this.

 Mmmmm... donuts.
 Linsay likes to cook and to eat, and she loves to read and write about it, too -- in fact, she's completely obsessed with Cook's Illustrated.
 Most of her food-related articles center on nutrition, menu planning and organic eating and have been published on sites like Hidden Valley Ranch and AZ Central.

 Linsay's green creds = She recycles!
 Brings her own bags to the store!
 Attended a super-crunchy liberal arts university!
-Drives a 40MPG car!
+Drives a 40MPG car (OK, full disclosure, the 40-mpg car was recently traded in for a massive Canyonero that will pull the pop-up camper)!
 Used to live in Seattle!
 Plus, she has written about topics like solar panels, solar ovens, pet-safe weed killers, soil and water conservation, geothermal energy, water-wise gardening, eco-friendly real estate remodels and eating/cooking/gardening with organic foods.

-Health - it's important.
-Linsay has written articles and ghostwritten blogs on topics such as healthy eating, excercising, heart-healthy cooking, vitamins and weight loss.
-She's also working on an extensive e-book project that incorporates nutrition, fitness and mindfulness.
+Health - Linsay is all for it.
+She's written articles and ghostwritten blogs on topics such as healthy eating, excercising, heart-healthy cooking, vitamins and weight loss.
+She's also created all of the content for a start-up that incorporates nutrition, fitness and mindfulness.
 Her work appears on sites like Hidden Valley Ranch, AZ Central, Livestrong and FRS .

 Not many things are more exciting than air ducts, HVAC systems and cement fiber siding.
 Linsay knows this because she's written about all of them, including a rewrite of an entire air duct website as well as home improvement articles on topics like kitchen remodels, landscaping and foundation repair.